 Making your first API call is very easy.
 You just need to remember the base endpoint of the API and where to insert the website URL you wish to scrape.
 To understand it better, let’s break it down into three parts:

 If you are not familiar with how to encode the URL, you can simply use this URL Decoder/Encoder page.

 As a good practice, it is always recommended to read the product documentation before using it.

-Step 3: Making your first API call.
+Step 3: Make your first API call.

-With all of the parts of a call combined, you can now send your request to the API and let it do the rest for you.
+With all the parts of a call combined, you can now send your request to the API and let it do the rest for you.
 Below is a complete example of a Scraper API call with the encoded URL:

-Since the Scraper API is highly scalable, it will be quite easy to build a fully automated web scraper on top of it or integrate it into any existing system or apps.
+Since the Scraper API is highly scalable, it will be quite easy to build a fully automated web scraper on top of it or integrate it into any existing system or app.
 Crawlbase (formerly ProxyCrawl) also provides a wide range of libraries and SDKs to aid users with the expansion or integration of the API.

 Efficient and simplified data mining can help out an array of industries and organizations, from businesses to government sectors and healthcare providers.
 Here are some applications of data mining: